Nexus-Mods/NexusMods.App/docs/developers/games/0004-MountAndBlade2Bannerlord.md

 ### Engine and Mod Support

-Bannerlord uses a native engine with self-hosted .NET 6 for Steam/GOG/Epic.
+Bannerlord uses a native engine with .NET Framework 4.7.2 on Steam/GOG/Epic and self-hosted .NET 6 for Xbox.
 Modding is supported out of the box.

 Bannerlord has a modding extension [BLSE](https://www.nexusmods.com/mountandblade2bannerlord/mods/1)